Zukunft-Zhang/MendelRookie.v2/README.md

 # Acknowledgements
+Using this project, we executed a Mendelian randomisation scheme analysis of rumen microbial taxa and fat deposition traits in 1150 sheep, and the associated manuscript is under submission at [npj Biofilms and Microbiomes](https://www.nature.com/npjbiofilms/).
+We thank the editor and reviewers for their insights.
 The project is an English version of [MendelRookie](https://github.com/TullyMonster/MendelRookie).
-The project is indebted to the open-source community and all the contributors to the open-source code libraries that the algorithm implementation has been built on.
+We would like to acknowledge the [TullyMonster](https://github.com/TullyMonster) team for the publicly available data.

 # MendelRookie_English